rampantslug/SampleCodeSteppen/README.md

 # SampleCodeSteppen
 Some sample code from my work at Steppen

-This is just a small snapshot of some of the work that I did at Steppen - Note: It will obviously not work as is Included a few images showing some of the UI/UX that we went for.
+This is just a small snapshot of some of the work that I did at Steppen - Note: It will obviously not work as is.

+Included a few images showing some of the UI/UX that we went for.

 Uses graphql for fetching/updating backend

 Uses Magnus-ui for UI framework

 Our CTO Dave said to blame any bad code on him.
 Haha.